Scott Edinburgh

 Consortium Membership Application Essays

-In terms of community service, if you already are very committed to an organization or a type of community service, say how you will strengthen that with your newly gained insight.
-If not, think about how you will seek a new avenue to contribute to diversity and inclusion.
-As always, be specific.
+If you are already very committed to an organization or a type of community service, say how you will strengthen that with your newly gained insight.
+If not, think about how you will seek a new avenue to contribute to equal access.
+However, if you are selecting something new, be sure it aligns well with your past experiences.
+As you write this third essay, keep in mind that generalities such as “In my role I will hire more diverse employees” will not suffice.

 Looking for guidance during the Consortium MBA application process?
 Personal MBA Coach is here to help you maximize your chances of admission via our comprehensive packages.